iapoo/ratel-web/packages/plugin-entity-clipboard/README.md

-# Plugin for mind shapes
+# Plugin for clipboard shapes

 It is plugin for ratel-web